 Lending processes automation for digital lending

 Different lenders have different automation needs.
-Some only require a module for borrower evaluation, decisioning, and funds disbursement, some need a hand in servicing, some in collection, and then some need automation of their entire lending process.
+Some only require a module for borrower evaluation, decisioning, and funds disbursement, some need a hand in servicing, some in the collection, and then some need automation of their entire lending process.
+Arguably, going with end-to-end automation of the lending process using one software solution is preferable since you want all the functional modules and integrations to interconnect smoothly and transfer data in between them effortlessly and without any losses.

 For a lending business, the end-goals of digitalization are:

 In order to achieve that, the perfect case scenario is when a lending business is willing to create their digital presence from scratch rather than build upon a legacy solution as it usually takes an enormous amount of effort to integrate outdated software with an end-of-the-line modern platform and maintain their compatibility in the future.
-Extracting and moving data from a legacy system may take quite some time, but in the long run, it’s well worth it.
+Extracting and moving data from a legacy system may take some time, but in the long run, it’s well worth it.
+And solutions like TurnKey Lender provide you with ready-made functionality to import data into the system in batches, making up for simpler transition.

 That said, savvy lenders try to get as much automation as they can from a single provider rather than turn to different vendors for separate modules.
 This way you run lower risks of software failures, databases uncompetitiveness, and system downtimes.
 Not to mention, getting separate functional modules from different providers will require much more money and will increase the time to market of your new digital lending platform.